-How are calories calculated?
+Curious about how calories are calculated?
 And how many calories do you actually need in a day?
-Find out everything about calories you ever wanted to know!

 Maybe you count calories, maybe you don't.
 No matter what, probably at least some of your food decisions stem from the calorie counts listed on food labels.

 This calorie stuff can get pretty confusing, which is why I'm here to help.
-After you give this quickie newsletter a read, you'll understand calories a whole let better!
+After you give this quickie blog post a read, you'll understand calories a whole let better!

 How the Calorie Content in Food is Determined

-I have to admit that I was pretty psyched to write this article for Reader's Digest.
+I have to admit I was pretty psyched to write this article for Reader's Digest about how to measure calories.
 Truthfully, I didn't know all the ins and outs of how calories are determined.